 I wish I could say that I loved this book but unfortunately, it wasn’t for me.
 I usually love psychological thrillers but this one felt strange with either the pacing or the narration or something.
 There were a lot of characters to keep track of and it was a bit confusing at times.
 It just wasn’t my cup of tea.

 It was an interesting and unique story as it’s narrated by the person who has gone missing but she is very unreliable as she is guessing what is happening to her husband.
 Unfortunately, the story did not become interesting to me until the halfway mark and by that point, I was just ready for it to be over.
 I’ve heard it compared to Gone Girl, which I loved, and although I see some similarities, Gone Girl was far superior in my opinion.

-I received this book from Blogging for Books in exchange for an honest review.
+I received this book from Blogging for Books to review.
+All thoughts and opinions are my own.